zmuranaka/youtube-validator/README.md

 https://gist.github.com/tonY1883/a3b85925081688de569b779b4657439b
 &nbsp;&nbsp;&nbsp;&nbsp;This trick from GitHub user tonY1883 gave me the idea of how to validate a YouTube URL with plain JavaScript.
 https://www.w3schools.com/howto/howto_js_trigger_button_enter.asp
-&nbsp;&nbsp;&nbsp;&nbsp;W3Schools was very helpful as a general reference.
+&nbsp;&nbsp;&nbsp;&nbsp;W3Schools was very helpful when I was checking that my syntax was correct and as a general reference.
+For example, the webpage I linked helped me figure out how to call a function when the user presses the 'enter' key.

 ## Author: